tcama/DeepResection/README.md

 ### Predicted mask ###

-After running the pipeline, the predicted mask should be a NIfTI file ending with `predicted_mask.nii` in the specified output directory.
-It can then be opened in an image viewer, such as ITK-Snap, alongside the postoperative input.
+After running the pipeline, the predicted masks in each dimension should be named `predicted_mask_axial.nii.gz`, `predicted_mask_coronal.nii.gz`, and `predicted_mask_sagittal.nii.gz` in the specified output directory.
+The final predicted mask using majority voting (with 2 votes) is named `predicted_mask.nii.gz` in the output directory.
+All 4 masks can be opened in an image viewer, such as ITK-Snap, alongside the postoperative input.

 <img src='images/sample_predicted_mask.png' align="center" width=700>